 This means we perform repetitive actions — like confirming someone’s change in direct deposit information — as quickly as possible.
 We’re also prone to performing activities quickly when driven by authority, urgency, or fear.

-Payroll diversion fraud emails exploit human nature by impersonating employees just well enough to pass quick visual scans.
+Payroll diversion fraud emails exploit human nature by impersonating employees well enough to pass quick visual scans.
 They also induce urgency because of their inherent financial nature and by including time-sensitive language in the email.

 Payroll diversion fraud regularly slips past legacy defenses such as secure email gateways and anti-spam filters because:

 - Fraudulent emails are targeted: Payroll diversion fraud attacks are not mass-produced phishing emails, scatter-gunned at thousands of targets.
 These are spear phishing attacks.
-The criminals often research their victims through social engineering, gathering personal information, and even emailing when the target employee is on vacation, giving the fraudster more time to avoid detection.
+Criminals often research their victims through social engineering, gathering personal information, and even emailing when the target employee is on vacation, giving the fraudster more time to avoid detection.

 - Fraudulent emails aren’t easy to detect: Simple pattern matching or metadata-based detection can’t catch payroll diversion fraud attempts.
-These attacks involve elements of executive impersonation, identity spoofing, behavioral anomalies, and linguistic prodding.
+These attacks involve executive impersonation, identity spoofing, behavioral anomalies, and linguistic prodding.
 They can only be analyzed if security controls look at the actual content and context behind the communication.